davidxmoody/react-form-demo/README.md

 - React
 - `create-react-app` for building and hot reloading in dev (using Webpack under the hood)
-- Sass styles
+- Sass
 - Simple Node.js (v6+) Express backend

 ## Weaknesses

-Some things I might do differently next time or might continue with if I had more time to work on it.

-- The styling is *very plain*
+- The styling is *very plain*, I decided to focus on functionality, animation and usability instead of prettiness
 - No real validation, all fields are optional
-- Sass compilation is done as a separate step which litters `.css` files around (could be done with a webpack sass loader instead)
+- Sass compilation is done as a separate step which litters gitignored `.css` files around (could be done with a webpack sass loader instead)
+- There is no "back" button to go back to the first stage of the form
+- Not tested in any browsers other than Chrome and Chrome for Android
+- Keyboard controls aren't great (pressing enter does nothing and you can accidentally tab into fields on the next step and break it)